nicrivers/learningR/class_1.md

 Data from [Statistics Canada](https://www150.statcan.gc.ca/n1/pub/12-581-x/2018000/pop-eng.htm?HPA=1) and the [Canadian Insitute of Health Information](https://www.cihi.ca/sites/default/files/document/opioid-related-harms-report-2018-en-web.pdf).

 The template for your homework is [here](https://raw.githubusercontent.com/nicrivers/uo_api_6319/master/homework_1_student.Rmd).
-Save it to a directory you will use for this week's work.
-Open it up (it should open in RStudio).
+Save it to a directory you will use for this week's work (right click the link and choose the option that allows you to save the file; choose the directory).
+Open it up in the directory you saved it (it should open in RStudio).
 Go through the instructions in the file.